What Is Ag-Gag Legislation?

 Vermont – Introduced legislation in 2013.
 Failed.

 Washington – Introduced legislation in 2015 to create the crime of “interference with agriculture production” and classifies it as a gross misdemeanor with maximum penalties of one year in jail, a $5,000 fine, or both.
+The legislation failed.

 West Virginia – Introduced legislation in 2019 to prohibit access to “nonpublic areas” for reasons other than intent to perform authorized work, including capturing photographs and videos or removing other data or documents.
 The bill would create a civil cause of action, allowing businesses to sue for damages.
+The legislation failed.

 Wyoming – Introduced legislation in 2013, which failed.
 Introduced S.F.
 12 in 2015 to criminalize collection of "resource data" (including photos and video) on private land and prohibit it from being used as evidence in criminal trials.
 Governor Mead signed S.F.
 12 into law in March.
 A 2016 revision to this law seems to indicate that it is not targeting animal cruelty investigations.
 In September 2017, the 10th Circuit Court of Appeals struck down the law as unconstitutional.